tldr-pages/tldr/pages/common/adguardhome.md

 `AdGuardHome --config {{path/to/AdGuardHome.yaml}}`

-- Set the work directory for data to be stored in:
+- Store the data in a specific work directory:

 `AdGuardHome --work-dir {{path/to/directory}}`